 The Purchasing Department is responsible for the procurement of all goods and services required by City departments and agencies, with the exception of the Board of Education.
-The department also maintains a fixed asset inventory of all City owned buildings, land equipment and infrastructure, consistent with an established dollar threshold.
-The department staff consists of a Purchasing Agent, an Assistant Purchasing Agent, and two Purchasing Clerks.
-The department staff works hard, within the framework established by the City’s Code of Ordinances, to obtain the best value for each tax dollar spent.
+The department also maintains a fixed asset inventory of all City owned vehicles, buildings, land equipment and infrastructure, consistent with an established dollar threshold.
+The duties of the Purchasing Department, consisting of a Purchasing Agent, an Assistant Purchasing Agent, and two Purchasing Clerks, is to work within the framework established by the City’s Code of Ordinances while striving to obtain the best value for each tax dollar spent.

-The Purchasing Dept. continues to monitor cooperative government purchasing opportunities, and will participate whenever it is deemed to be in the best interest of the City of Danbury to do so.
+The Purchasing Dept. continues to monitor cooperative government purchasing opportunities, and will participate whenever it is deemed to be in the best interests of the City of Danbury to do so.